Skip to main content

 Smoking

 SUNY Oswego is a tobacco-free and smoke-free campus.
-Smoking of any kind and other uses of tobacco products on campus, at extensions campuses, at all indoor and outdoor events, University-sponsored programs and activities off campus, in personally-owned vehicles parked on campus, and all vehicles and equipment owned, leased or operated by the University and its affiliate organizations is strictly prohibited.
-Use of tobacco products other than smoking
+Residents should refer to the Smoking of any kind and other uses of tobacco products on campus, at extensions campuses, at all indoor and outdoor events, University-sponsored programs and activities off campus, in personally-owned vehicles parked on campus, and all vehicles and equipment owned, leased or operated by the University and its affiliate organizations is strictly prohibited.
+Use of tobacco products other than smoking products and other smoking apparatus such as pipes, hookahs, and e-cigarettes, etc. is also prohibited.

 Solicitation and Sales in Residential Facilities

-All kinds of sales and solicitation by students or private commercial enterprises in residential facilities are prohibited without the prior approval of the Assistant Vice President for Residence Life and Housing.
+Sales and solicitation by students or private commercial enterprises in residential facilities are prohibited without the prior approval of the Assistant Vice President for Residence Life and Housing.
 Exceptions to this ban are limited to activities conducted by the residential community governments and charitable sales or collections approved by the Assistant Vice President for Residence Life and Housing.

 Neither residents nor non-residents are allowed to advertise, solicit, or sell in campus residential facilities except by direct mail to residents.
 Unauthorized solicitors will be confronted by the Residence Life and Housing staff and asked to leave the premises immediately.